sylabs/singularity-cri-userdocs/docs/k8s.rst

 Kubernetes **v1.12+** cluster.
 If you don't have Kubernetes cluster already set up, please reference `official installation guide <https://kubernetes.io/docs/setup/>`_.

+Kubernetes cluster set up from scratch with Singularity-CRI can be found in wlm-operator repo's `vagrant scripts <https://github.com/sylabs/wlm-operator/tree/master/vagrant>`_.

 If you are looking for trying Singularity-CRI locally, follow :ref:`local testing guide with Sykube <sykube>`.

 To fully enable Singularity support in Kubernetes cluster, Singularity-CRI should be installed